Radiation: Ionizing radiation

 Radiation with sufficiently high energy can ionize atoms; that is to say it can knock electrons off atoms, creating ions.
 Ionization occurs when an electron is stripped (or "knocked out") from an electron shell of the atom, which leaves the atom with a net positive charge.
 Because living cells and, more importantly, the DNA in those cells can be damaged by this ionization, exposure to ionizing radiation increases the risk of cancer.
 Thus "ionizing radiation" is somewhat artificially separated from particle radiation and electromagnetic radiation, simply due to its great potential for biological damage.
 While an individual cell is made of trillions of atoms, only a small fraction of those will be ionized at low to moderate radiation powers.
-The probability of ionizing radiation causing cancer is dependent upon the absorbed dose of the radiation, and is a function of the damaging tendency of the type of radiation (equivalent dose) and the sensitivity of the irradiated organism or tissue (effective dose).
+The probability of ionizing radiation causing cancer is dependent upon the absorbed dose of the radiation and is a function of the damaging tendency of the type of radiation (equivalent dose) and the sensitivity of the irradiated organism or tissue (effective dose).

 If the source of the ionizing radiation is a radioactive material or a nuclear process such as fission or fusion, there is particle radiation to consider.
 Particle radiation is subatomic particles accelerated to relativistic speeds by nuclear reactions.
-Because of their momenta they are quite capable of knocking out electrons and ionizing materials, but since most have an electrical charge, they don't have the penetrating power of ionizing radiation.
+Because of their momenta, they are quite capable of knocking out electrons and ionizing materials, but since most have an electrical charge, they do not have the penetrating power of ionizing radiation.
 The exception is neutron particles; see below.
 There are several different kinds of these particles, but the majority are alpha particles, beta particles, neutrons, and protons.
 Roughly speaking, photons and particles with energies above about 10 electron volts (eV) are ionizing (some authorities use 33 eV, the ionization energy for water).
 Particle radiation from radioactive material or cosmic rays almost invariably carries enough energy to be ionizing.